Ho-lab-jaist/SimTacLS/README.md

 - pyvista
 - pyvistaqt

+For the pre-trained R2S-TN and TacNet models, please contact [quan-luu@jaist.ac.jp](mailto:quan-luu@jaist.ac.jp) for more information.

 ### Soft skin modelling, using SOFA:

 ### Image acquisition module for obtaining tactile image dataset, using ROS/GAZEBO: